profsmith89/ctps/_sources/chap01.md

 *   Read a text file and print its contents [programming skills].
 ```

+## Our first computational problem

-**Our first computational problem.** I employed the imagery of how we learn to communicate ideas and stories to help you imagine how you will learn to solve problems with computation.
+I employed the imagery of how we learn to communicate ideas and stories to help you imagine how you will learn to solve problems with computation.
 Let's stay close to this imagery with our first problem-to-be-solved.

 When my children were young, I read to them nightly in the hope that this special time together would help them as they struggled to learn how to read.
 As we embark on learning to read and write Python, let's see if we can *have our computer to read a children's book to us*.

-**Imagine a specific instance of the problem.** We don't yet have enough experience in computation to know whether we have precisely specified this problem, but that's ok.
+## Imagine a specific instance

+We don't yet have enough experience in computation to know whether we have precisely specified this problem, but that's ok.
 Since problem solving is an iterative process, we can always come back and refine our simple specification later.
 Let's move on to Step 2 of the problem-solving process and consider a specific instance of our problem.

 Step 2 talks about identifying our inputs, and for our problem this means choosing a book to read.
 One of the first books I remember having read to me when I was young was *The Cat in the Hat* by Dr. Seuss.
 I loved this rambunctious story, and it naturally was the first book I pulled out to read to my children.
 Let's have this be the first book we get the computer to read to us.